 Articles

-Mike Friday on the Sevens World Series Posted about 9 years ago
+Mike Friday on the Sevens World Series Posted over 9 years ago

 I have been involved with the Sevens World Series since its inception either playing or coaching or commentating and am a huge fan.
 It has gone from strength to strength over the last 15 years and the sport’s return to the Olympics has been massive in terms of taking the game truly global.
 We are now seeing nations like China and Russia investing heavily in the sport and even introducing it to their school curriculum.